 If it appears a grand mal seizure may be developing:

 Often, the cause of temporal lobe seizures remains unknown.
 However, they can be a result of:

 During normal waking and sleeping, your brain cells produce varying electrical activity.
 If the electrical activity in many brain cells becomes abnormally synchronized, a convulsion or seizure may occur.
 If this happens in just one area of the brain, the result is a partial seizure.
 When this occurs in an area of the brain known as the temporal lobe, it's called a temporal lobe seizure.

 Each side of your brain contains four lobes.
-The frontal lobe is important for decision making and control of voluntary movement or activity.
-The parietal lobe processes sensory and spatial ...
+The frontal lobe is important for cognitive functions and control of voluntary movement or activity.
+The parietal lobe processes information about ...

 Over time, repeated temporal lobe seizures can cause the part of the brain that's responsible for learning and memory to shrink.
 This area is called the hippocampus.
 Brain cell loss in this area may cause memory problems.